cdreetz/pii_study/README.md

 `src/check_data.py` can be used to examine the data pulled during the study

-`src/pii_services.py` can be used to test each of the services, it should be run like `python src/pii_services.py azure`
+`src/pii_services.py` can be used to test each of the services, it should be run like:

+`python src/pii_services.py azure`

 Find the resulting dataset after processing [here](https://huggingface.co/datasets/cdreetz/filtered-pii-results)